June 16, 2021 Posted In Personal Injury

 If there is strong evidence to support your claim that another party is at fault, it can exponentially increase your claim’s worth.
 On the other hand, if there is insufficient evidence of the other party’s liability and you were mainly to blame, you may struggle to recover adequate compensation.
 California operates under a pure comparative negligence system.
 That means your percentage of fault will reduce the amount of personal injury compensation you recover.
 For example, you may be awarded $20,000, but if you are found 60% to blame for your injury, you will only receive $8,000.

 Most personal injury claims are settled between the injured party and an insurance company.
 However, the at-fault party’s policy limit can play a significant role in the amount of compensation you receive.
-An insurance carrier typically will not pay beyond the policy limits, which means if your losses exceed the maximum amount allowed, you may have to file a personal injury lawsuit against the at-fault party personally for the difference.
+An insurance carrier typically will not pay beyond the policy limits, which means if your losses exceed the maximum amount allowed, you may have to file a personal injury lawsuit in San Bernardino against the at-fault party personally for the difference.

 There must be medical documentation to prove your injuries are a direct result of your personal injury accident.
 If you did not seek medical care immediately following the incident, the at-fault party or their insurance company can fight the fact that the accident caused your injuries.
 Similarly, if you stop treatment or stop following your doctor’s orders too soon, the at-fault party may argue you have healed.
 All of which can decrease your claim’s value.

 How you interact with the at-fault party’s insurance company can directly affect compensation for your personal injury claim.
 An insurance adjuster may tell you they need a recorded statement to verify the facts and process your claim.
 This is a common tactic used to gain information from you before you have time to consult with a personal injury attorney.
 The company knows that anything you say can later be used against you in your case.